FabienDeborde/100-days-of-code/log.md

 **Link(s) to work**

 ### Day 54: March 13, Monday
-**Today's Progress**:

-**Thoughts**: Today I finsihed the top navigation routing and added functions on login/logout.
+**Today's Progress**: Today I finsihed the top navigation routing and added functions on login/logout.
 Also reviewed the project folder structure and did some wireframing for the next components.

-**Link(s) to work**: Starting to feel less pain and more fun using Meteor with React!!
+**Thoughts**: Starting to feel less pain and more fun using Meteor with React!!
 Also saw some stuff about Apollo and have to admit I'd like to give it a try!

+**Link(s) to work**:

+### Day 55: March 21, Tuesday
+**Today's Progress**: After a week of absence and a day of prototyping I'm finally back to coding!
+Played with Meteor-React as usual and did some CSS and worked on shaped divs.
+Also did a bit of research around Netdata and its API.

+**Thoughts**: So so glad I can finally code again.
+Last week was a nightmare of business and planning, but now I should be able to focus on training more.

+**Link(s) to work**: